gabtar/aconcagua/README.md

 ```

 Builds an `aconcagua` executable, a uci compatible engine that can be used with a gui like arena gui or pychess
+You can also download the precompiled binaries from [here](https://github.com/gabtar/aconcagua/releases)

 ## Features